Skip to Content

 Tom of Finland Exhibition “The Pleasure of Play”

-Having the agony of choice to visit one of the uncountable museums during our Gay City Weekend Helsinki, we decided to see the art of an extraordinary Finnish gay icon, Touko Valio Laaksonen – Tom of Finland.
-Born in 1920, his provoking pornographic illustrations were a revolution and he was the first artist who gave gay men strong and dominant shapes while showing their love and sexual attraction towards each other at the same time.
+Having the agony of choice to visit one of the countless museums during our Gay City Weekend in Helsinki, we decided to see the art of an extraordinary Finnish gay icon, Touko Valio Laaksonen – Tom of Finland.
+Born in 1920, his provocative pornographic illustrations were a revolution, and he was the first artist to give gay men strong and dominant shapes while showing their love and sexual attraction towards each other at the same time.

 Named as the “most influential creator of gay pornographic images” by the cultural historian Joseph W. Slade, he produced over 3,500 illustrations of very tight-dressed, half nude or nude men with remarkable XXL-sized dicks and a distinctive shape of body and face.
 We are fans of the revolutionist, and we were thrilled to visit the exhibition “Tom of Finland – The Pleasure of Play” at Kunsthalle Helsinki.
 More than 180 drawings spanning six decades of Laaksonen’s life and work in one exhibition.
 Take your chance to see this most comprehensive exhibition to date during your Helsinki visit and be sure to get your hands on their hunky souvenirs.
 More information about the Tom of Finland exhibition >